Marketing, Manufacturing, Packaging & Labelling, Advertising

 10. Are local manufacturing requirements compatible with Good Manufacturing Practices (GMPs) as defined by the U.S. Food & Drug Administration and/or the European Medicines Agency?

-Pharmaceutical products must be manufactured in compliance with the Good Manufacturing Practice standards.
+Pharmaceutical products must be manufactured in compliance with the Good Manufacturing Practice standards as defined by the EMA.

 11. What is the inspection regime for manufacturing facilities?

-In Latvia, SAM is responsible for inspecting manufacturing sites located in its own territories.
+In Latvia, SAM and Health Inspectorate are responsible for inspecting manufacturing sites located in its own territories.

 Manufacturing sites outside the EU are inspected by the national competent authority of the Member State, where the EU importer is located, unless a mutual recognition agreement (MRA) is in place between the EU and the country concerned.
 If the MRA applies, the authorities mutually rely on each other’s inspections.
 If products are imported directly into more than one Member State from a manufacturing site outside the EU, there may be more than one national competent authority responsible for inspecting it.
 EMA facilitates cooperation between the authorities concerned in supervising the site.

 EU competent authorities plan routine inspections following a risk-based approach, or if there is suspicion of non-compliance.
-The SAM may agree on specific dates on inspection 10 (ten) days in advance for marketing authorization or perform on-site visits at any time during supervision period.
+The SAM and Health Inspectorate may agree on specific dates on inspection 10 (ten) days in advance for marketing authorisation or perform on-site visits at any time during supervision period.

 12. Are manufacturing facilities open for inspection by foreign inspectors or third-party inspectors as authorized by the FDA/EMA?

-Yes, the SAM may initiate joint inspections based on request of the EMA or agency of medicines based in the EU, EEZ.
+Yes, the SAM and Health Inspectorate may initiate joint inspections based on request of the EMA or agency of medicines based in the EU, EEZ.

 13. What are the requirements for storage, packaging, and handling of medicines and devices and their constituent components?